logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 ###### If you have groups

-As soon as you configure your first group, only users who are part of that group will be able to log in to this account.
+As soon as you configure your first group, only users who are part of that SSO group will be able to log in to this account.

 Each group can be given "Admin", "User", or "Configured per user" permissions.